Amund-Fremming/tero-platform/Tasklist.md

 # Tasklist

 ## Quick notes for frontend

 - read before spin blir random, mindre for bruker å velge

 ## Quick notes

 - Persist gamesession needs to be protected.
 Make singalR hub a integration, validate M2M Token

-## Thoughts

-- Cleanup ids: - some are uuid some are i32, and fix indexes to these if they are uuid
-- Cleanup user id: - user has many ids now, decide on one sort.
-- Split the fn get_subject_and_permissins into two fn, SRP

 ## Tasklist